fengyi233/depth-to-normal-translator/README.md

 We also implement [3F2N SNE](https://ieeexplore.ieee.org/document/9381580) in python.
 The matlab and c++ implementation can be found in this [repository](https://github.com/ruirangerfan/Three-Filters-to-Normal).

-It is recommended to run '**demo.py**' in your Python IDE instead of the Terminal for the sake of visualization.
+It is recommended to run '**demo.py**' in your Python Console instead of the Terminal for the sake of visualization.
 You can change the parameter 'VERSION' to select the D2NT version.\
 '**d2nt_basic**' represents for the depth-to-normal translator without any optimization method.\
 '**d2nt_v2**' represents for the D2NT with Discontinuity-Aware Gradient (DAG) filter.\